yedenliu/fritter/README.md

 - `403` if the user is not the author of the freet
 - `400` if the new freet content is empty or a stream of empty spaces
 - `413` if the new freet content is more than 140 characters long
+- `401` if user is not verified and tries to edit after 30 minutes

 #### `POST /api/users/session` - Sign in user